[5 Tips] Become An Assertive Manager For Women

 The trick to fixing this one is to practice raising your tone on the penultimate syllable of a sentence.

-We always teach tone and its importance on our line manager courses in London.
+We always teach tone and its importance on our line manager courses which run online and in London!

 2. Taking Your Turn